JonRC/save-log/README.md

 `$ save-log ls -- -la`

 ### Disclaiming
-save-log do not work with some iterative CLI command as `npm init`.
+save-log works for all commands except for some CLIs which needs complexly user iteration.
+For example, it works for `sudo su` but don't work for `npm init`.